vinifmor/bauh/README.md

 </p>

-**bauh** ( ba-oo ), formerly known as **fpakman**, is a graphical interface for managing your Linux applications/packages.
-It currently supports the following formats: AppImage, Arch ( repositories / AUR ), Flatpak, Snap and native Web applications.
+**bauh** (ba-oo), formerly known as **fpakman**, is a graphical interface for managing your Linux packages/applications.
+It currently supports the following formats: AppImage, Arch (repositories/AUR), Flatpak, Snap and native Web applications.

 Key features:
-- A management panel where you can: search, install, uninstall, upgrade, downgrade, launch, ignore updates and retrieve releases history from software packages./
+- A management panel where you can: search, install, uninstall, upgrade, downgrade, launch, ignore updates and retrieve releases history from software packages.
-- Tray mode: launches attached to the system tray and publishes notifications when there are software updates available
+- Tray mode: it launches attached to the system tray and publishes notifications when there are software updates available
-- System backup: it integrates with **Timeshift** to provide a simple and safe backup process before applying any change to your system.
+- System backup: it integrates with **Timeshift** to provide a simple and safe backup process before applying changes to your system.

-This project has an official Twitter account ( **@bauh4linux** ) so people can stay on top of its news.
+This project has an official Twitter account (**@bauh4linux**) so people can stay on top of its news.

 To contribute have a look at [CONTRIBUTING.md](https://github.com/vinifmor/bauh/blob/master/CONTRIBUTING.md)